karishmavanjani/ONTIME-Arrivals_Scraper/README.md

 Note: Use of selenium is due to the static nature of the url which limits our ability to scrape the website using only Python.
 Alternatively, Java can be used instead of Python.

-Caveat: Data is restricted to U.S. carrier scheduled service only.
+<h3>Caveat: Data is restricted to U.S. carrier scheduled service only.</h3>